Herbs de Provence Roasted Carrots are a gorgeous and delicious side dish for a busy weeknight or the fanciest of dinner parties.

 - salt and freshly ground black pepper

-Preheat the oven to 400 degrees F, adjust a rack to the center, and coat the bottom of a baking sheet with olive oil.
+- Set oven and prep sheet pan.
+Preheat the oven to 400°F, adjust a rack to the center, and coat the bottom of a sheet pan with olive oil.

 - Prep carrots.
 Cut the ends off of the carrots, and then peel them, placing them on the oil-coated baking sheet as you go.

 - Season.
 Sprinkle them with the Herbs de Provence and a generous amount of salt and pepper.
 (Once they're done, you can season to taste if necessary.
 (Here's how.)Drizzle more olive oil over the now seasoned carrots and then use your hands to move them around so that they are all equally coated.

 - Roast.
 Once the oven has heated to 400°F, roast the carrots until they are very tender, and becoming golden brown, 45 minutes to 1 hour.
 About half way through the cooking time, flip the carrots over, or shake the baking sheet to roll them around.Cool slightly and serve.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.